 The Ultimate Guide to Celebrating NYE at Home

-We have been fans of the NYE night in well before the pandemic so all the planning for *not* going out has prepared us for the year everyone stays in.
-Still, 2020 is a year gone by that we want to celebrate with a hard bang.
+We have been fans of the NYE night in well before the pandemic, so all the planning for *not* going out has prepared us for staying in.
+Still, 2021 is a year gone by that we want to celebrate with a hard bang.
 Here are cocktail, mocktail, and small bite recipes to try, festive ways to DIY while at home, and fun games to play with your little pod and/or your littles.
-Happy 2021 friends!
+Happy 2022 friends!

 Get creative with your bubbly, from edible gold glitter on the rim (fancy!) and a cranberry/pear/ginger mix to kombucha punch and low-calorie options to make it "healthy.";) Prefer to go dry leading into January?
 Try these mocktail recipes that are kid- and mama-to-be-friendly.